 Plan Sheets That Require Design Approval

 Design approval is required for each plan sheet that contains signal work.
-The traffic-roadway section shall approve the following plan sheets for all ODOT owned or maintained traffic signals before the project is let for bid:
+The traffic engineering section shall approve the following plan sheets for all ODOT owned or maintained traffic signals before the project is let for bid:

 Permanent signals, both new installations and modifications to existing signals.
 This includes all components of a traffic signal: signal, detector, interconnect, details, railroad preemption, existing utilities, etc.